veralomna/varnava/README.md

   - GPU with CUDA support and at least 8GB of VRAM
 - macOS 12.0+
   - M1/M2 SoC with at least 15GB of RAM
-- 21GB of disk space (4GB for runtime and 17GB for Stable Diffusion models)
+- 8GB of disk space (4GB for runtime and 4GB for base Stable Diffusion models)

 The following setups have been tested so far: